crypto49er/Gekko-Strategies/README.md

 Fibonacci Trendlines - A trading strategy that buys when 8 day and 21 day EMA is below the 55 day EMA and sell when the 8 day and 21 day is above the 55.

+MACD Momentum - A trading strategy that tries to catch the bottom of the MACD curve and exits when MACD falls below 0.
+It is a WIP strategy and the code is extremely buggy (I gave up on perfecting when I saw how elegant the RSI Bull Bear strategy is) so it really should be use for references only.